SC Telstar

-Sportclub Telstar (/nl/), commonly known simply as Telstar, is a Dutch professional football club based in Velsen-Zuid, North Holland.
+Sportclub Telstar (/nl/), commonly known simply as Telstar, is a Dutch professional football club based in IJmuiden, North Holland.
 Nicknamed the Witte Leeuwen ("White Lions") for their all‑white home strip, the team competes in the Eredivisie, the highest tier of the Dutch football league system, having secured promotion via the 2024–25 play‑offs—their first top‑flight appearance since 1978.

 Founded on 17 July 1963 through the merger of the professional sections of local rivals VSV and Stormvogels, the new club was named after the recently launched communications satellite Telstar 1.
-Telstar play their home matches at Sportpark Schoonenberg, branded the BUKO Stadion for sponsorship purposes, a compact all‑seater ground that holds 5,338 spectators.
+Telstar play their home matches at Sportpark Schoonenberg, branded the BUKO Stadion for sponsorship purposes, a compact all‑seater ground that has a capacity of 6,000.
 Since formation the team have taken to the field to the Tornados' instrumental "Telstar", a tradition that underlines their link with the satellite and remains a distinctive feature of match days.

 History

 When professional football was introduced in the Netherlands, both IJ.V.V.
 Stormvogels and their neighbouring club, VSV, played in the professional leagues.
 VSV won the KNVB Cup in 1938.
-Due to financial difficulties at both clubs, their professional teams were merged on July 17, 1963.
+Due to financial difficulties at both clubs, their professional teams were merged on 17 July 1963.
 The new club was named Telstar, after the Telstar communication satellite launched that year.
 Both Stormvogels and VSV continued separately as amateur clubs.